 Regent International School is a long established private school, which having originally offered both Primary and Secondary secondary phases, became Primary only and is now in the process of returning to its original "all through" school roots.

 The Story so Far

-Commenting on the return to 'all through' school operations, Steve Dobson, Head Regent's Secondary Department had this to say:
+Commenting on the return to 'all through' school operations, Steve Dobson, Head of Regent's Secondary Department had this to say: